-A Class 3 misdemeanor, the least serious type of misdemeanor, carries a maximum penalty of twenty days in jail and a $200 fine.
-Class 3 misdemeanors include simple possession of marijuana, concealing goods in a store, and city code violations.
+A Class 3 misdemeanor, the least serious type of misdemeanor, carries a maximum penalty of 20 days in jail and a $200 fine.
+Class 3 misdemeanors include simple possession of marijuana, concealing goods in a store and city code violations.

 If you request a trial, the State must prove that you are guilty beyond a reasonable doubt.
-District-court trials take place before a single judge who hears evidence and determines whether the State has proved your guilt.
+District court trials take place before a single judge who hears evidence and determines whether the State has proved your guilt.
 If the judge finds you not guilty, the case ends and you may go free.
 If the judge finds you guilty, the judge will impose a sentence in your case ranging from a small fine, to probation, to an active prison sentence.
 If you are convicted of a misdemeanor in district court, you may appeal your conviction to superior court.
-Once in superior court, you are entitled to a new trial before a jury of twelve randomly-selected members of the community.
+Once in superior court, you are entitled to a new trial before a jury of 12 randomly selected members of the community.

 Misdemeanor charges require skilled and experienced legal representation.
 If the State does not have sufficient evidence to prove that you committed a criminal offense, you may be entitled to a dismissal or a reduction in your charge.
-Similarly, if the State violated your civil rights during the investigation or prosecution of your case, a judge may suppress certain evidence in your case, meaning that the State cannot use the evidence against you at trial.
-Contact our office today for a consultation in your particular misdemeanor case.
+Similarly, if the State violated your civil rights during the investigation or prosecution of your case, a judge may suppress certain evidence in your case, meaning that the State cannot use the evidence against you at trial, and which may also result in dismissal of your charges.